How Military Professional Serena Michelle Reclaimed Her Puerto Rican Roots Through Spanish

 Bridging cultures: Serena applies her Spanish skills in the vibrant, multilingual landscape of New York City.

-Serena's favorite moments in her online Spanish classes with Coach Alberto are the "aha" moments.
+Serena's favorite moments in her private Spanish lessons with Coach Alberto are the "aha" moments.
 "When the light bulb goes off, and he says, 'There you go,' it's amazing," she says with a smile.
 These moments reinforce her progress and motivate her to keep going.
 "He's so intelligent and patient.
-I don't think I'd be learning without him," she adds, underscoring the importance of a supportive and knowledgeable teacher.
+I don't think I'd be learning without him," she adds, underscoring the importance of a supportive and knowledgeable private Spanish tutor.

 For anyone hesitant about learning Spanish, Serena has clear advice: "Just start now.
 There's no right time for anything; just do it.
 In a few weeks, you'll be able to take a vacation and talk to someone or help someone in need," she encourages.
 Her enthusiasm is contagious, reflecting the profound impact of learning Spanish on her life.